Previous page: Mathematical Statistics (MATHE VII) - Organization

 together parameters and distributions; most importantly, we have a mapping function modifyParam mapping a parameter theta to the

 corresponding distribution member of the parametric family.
-Based on this we introduce MCEs (Minimum Criterium Estimators) which
+Based on this we introduce MCEs (Minimum Criterion Estimators) which

-are defined as minimizing a criterium function at the data within the parametric family.
+are defined as minimizing a criterion function at the data within the parametric family.

-These are realized as a function taking as arguments data, ParamFamily, criterion, the latter being the criterium function with arguments
+These are realized as a function taking as arguments data, ParamFamily, criterion, the latter being the criterion function with arguments

-data and theta measuring the criterium at parameter value theta.
+data and theta measuring the criterion at parameter value theta.

 Particular cases are

-the criterium function is then optimized using the R-functions optim, optimize, respectively.
+the criterion function is then optimized using the R-functions optim, optimize, respectively.

 MCEs can (but do not need to) use method dispatch; this way particular methods beyond numerical optimization can be used